mike-ward/mike-ward.github.io/_posts/2009-02-26-vista-weather-gadget--more-updates.md

 ---
 layout: post
-title:  Vista Weather Gadget – More Updates
+title: 'Vista Weather Gadget – More Updates'
 ---
 In keeping with updating early and often, here’s the latest release of my weather gadget for Windows Vista.
 Some more layout fixes and a few bug fixes.
 Here’s another look.